Fireworks in Lee's Summit

 - Keep small children and pets out of the immediate area.

-- Only hold a lit firework in your hand if designed to be.
+- Never hold a lit firework in your hand unless designed to be.

 - Never run while holding a sparkler.

 - Light one device at a time and never try to relight a firework.

 - Never use fireworks under the influence of drugs or alcohol.

 - Safely dispose of waste material.
 Soak down debris and keep it separate from the regular trash.